COMP0016-Team6/user-manual/docs/clinicians.md

 ![Clinicians Patient Dashboard Date Selector Insight 2](img/clinicians/insight(2).png)

-After click on that and then select a range of time, the dashboard will filter the date the only remain the range of dates you selected.
+By selecting a start date and an end date, the dashboard will filter the data only within the date range you selected.

 ![Clinicians Patient Dashboard Filter By Date Range](img/clinicians/dashboard_date_range.png)

 #### Filter By Day, By Month or By Year

-The default setting of filtering is `All Data`, change it to `By Day`, `By Month` or `By Year` to reset the dashboard.
+The default setting of filtering is `All Data`, change it to `By Day`, `By Month` or `By Year` according to your preference.

 ![Clinicians Patient Dashboard Filter By Day](img/clinicians/filter_by_day.png)